ansys/grantami-bomanalytics/doc/source/contributing.rst

 Development Practices
 ---------------------
-This section provides a guide to how we conduct development in the PyMAPDL repository.
+This section provides a guide to how we conduct development in the Granta MI Bom Analytics repository.
 Please follow the practices outlined here when contributing directly to this repository.

 Guidelines
 ~~~~~~~~~~